oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

-# Transfer an Amount
+# Transfer Funds

 ## Introduction

 Run the Bank Transfer application, which uses the XA transaction protocol, to transfer an amount from one department to another.
-Run this application to understand how you can use Transaction Manager for Microservices (MicroTx) to coordinate XA transactions.
+Run this application to understand how you can use Transaction Manager for Microservices (MicroTx) to coordinate XA transactions across ORDS applications.

 Estimated Lab Time: *10 minutes*